ysmaelrequena/Street-Fighter-6-frame-data-CLI-tool/README.md

 ##                                                                        Usage

-  Here's the list of currently available characters, as more get added to the game, I'll update the list:
+  Here's the list of currently available characters, as soon as characters get added to SF6, I'll update the list with the newcomers:

 - A.K.I
 - Blanka